JMendes1995/SysAdmCephCluster/README.md

 ./executor.sh cephCluster apply
 ```

 After the creation of the tfstate bucket, the following step is to provision the whole infrastructure that will host the ceph cluster.
 The infrastructure is splitted into 2 modules.
-The **base** and the **cephCluster**.
+The `base` and the `cephCluster`.
 Whereas the base module file is responsible for provision 1 VPC, 2 Subnets (private and public access subnet), firewall rules, Nat router and bastion host.
-On other hand, the cephCluster module is responsible for provisioning all resources directly related with the ceph cluster such as the Manager and monitor nodes, the OSD, RDB, and 2 HDD volumes per OSD node.
+On other hand, the cephCluster module is responsible for provisioning all resources directly related with the ceph cluster such as the Manager and monitor nodes, the OSD, RDB, and by default 2 HDD volumes per OSD node.

 ##### Generate ssh proxy locally